 What if my payment is not received by the published deadline date?

-In order to avoid the assessment of a $150 late payment fee, payment must be received in our office on or before the published payment deadline.
+In order to avoid the assessment of a .833% monthly interest late payment fee on the outstanding balance, payment must be received in our office on or before the published payment deadline.
 Remember, payment must be received, not postmarked, by the close of business on the published payment deadline date.
 To ensure that payment is received prior to the deadline, we recommend paying online via electronic check.

 Why was I assessed a $150 late registration fee?